 Knowledge speaks, wisdom listens is a quote by Jimi Hendrix.

 Maybe there are so many things said about listening that we might not want to hear any more about it.
-But is it really listening we mean or just hearing?
+But is it really listening we mean, or just hearing?
 What’s the difference?

-Let’s do an experiment: close your eyes now for 20 seconds and focus on everything that you can hear in this very moment.
+Let’s do an experiment: close your eyes now for 20 seconds and focus on everything that you can hear at this very moment.
 Listen to the loud sounds – maybe there are people in the room or sounds outside – but also to the very soft sounds, tones that you might not have noticed before.
 Concentrate on all possible sonic expressions and listen deeply to the sounds that are there.

 Done?
 Now compare these experiences with what you heard the last time you have entered a room with people.
 You might have been in a conversation or heard some random voices or sounds.

 This is actually the difference between hearing and listening.
 Our ears are always open; every moment we get new information via our ears into our brain.
 Our ears function as a sense organ.
 Listening needs focus and attention.